dssg/cincinnati/README.md

 ###Logging model results

 Each time you run a model, the pipeline will store the results.
-There are two ways to do this (to change, modify the `HOW_TO_SAVE` variable in `blight_risk_prediction/model.py`):
+There are two ways to do this (to change, modify the `--how_to_save` parameter when running `model.py`:

 1. Log to a MongoDB database
 2. Pickle results and save them to disk